KevinLiTian/FORECASTLES/README.md

 Since PCA + random forest has the best performance, we further tuned the hyperparameters of the random forest model.
 The result shows that the best hyperparameter is `n_estimators=400`.

 The source code resides in `baseline/pca_random_forest.ipynb`.

+#### PCA + Quantile Forest

+We also tried quantile forest, which is a variant of random forest.
+The result shows that PCA + quantile forest performs worse than PCA + random forest.

+The source code resides in `baseline/quantile_forest.ipynb`.